Olivier Messiaen: Harmony

 Example 4.
 The song of the golden oriole from Le loriot, part of Catalogue d'oiseaux.
 The birdsong played by the pianist's left hand (notated on the lower staff) provides the fundamental notes, and the quieter harmonies played by the right hand alter their timbre.

 In addition to making harmonic use of the modes of limited transposition, Messiaen cited the harmonic series as a physical phenomenon that gives chords a context he felt was missing in purely serial music.
 An example of Messiaen's use of this phenomenon, which he called "resonance", is the last two bars of his first piano Prélude, La colombe ("The dove"): the chord is built from harmonics of the fundamental note E.

 Messiaen also composed music in which the lowest, or fundamental, note is combined with higher notes or chords played much more quietly.
-These higher notes, far from being perceived as conventional harmony, function as harmonics that alter the timbre of the fundamental note like mixture stops on a pipe organ.
+These higher notes, far from being perceived as conventional harmony, function as harmonics that alter the timbre of the fundamental note like mixture stops on an organ.
 An example is the song of the golden oriole in Le loriot of the Catalogue d'oiseaux for solo piano (Example 4).

 In his use of conventional diatonic chords, Messiaen often transcended their historical connotations (for example, with his frequent use of the added sixth chord as a resolution).